Tarcisio2code/42Berlin/C_Piscine/C_02/ex02/readme.md

 >```c
 >int main(void)
 >{
->	// Declares a character array and initializes it with an alphabetic string
+>	// Declares a character array and initializes it to an alphabetic string
 >	char alpha[] = "BeRLiN";
 >
->	// Declares a character array and initializes it with to a non-alphabetical string
+>	// Declares a character array and initializes it to a non-alphabetical string
 >	char not_alpha[] = ".BeRLiN";
 >
 >	// Declares a character array and initializes it to an empty string